mccanne/sharkfest/README.md

 > can find a slot in this _single_ schema for all the fields of an incoming record,
 > everything is fine.
 But when a field shows up that doesn't fit, you have
 > problems.
 Data warehouse can compress all the null columns efficiently,
-> and perform really well for column-oriented analytics.
+> and perform column-oriented analytics really well.

 * No wonder there is such a big gap between the relational model and the document model.